Philippine Negrito languages: Lobel (2013)

-Another Negrito language investigated by Lobel (2013) is Southern Binukidnon (Magahat).

 Ethnologue adds the extinct and unclassified Katabaga of Catanauan, Quezon, southern Luzon.
-The language was originally listed by Garvan (1963: 8).
+The language was originally listed by Garvan.
 Katabaga is in fact a misspelling of Katabangan, the name that the people use to refer to themselves.
 Some people in the Bikol Region also use the term Katabangan to refer to mixed-blood Agta in the region.
-Lobel (2013: 92) reports from a 2006 visit that the Katabangan speak only Tagalog.
-According to Lobel (2013), if the Katabangan did in fact speak one of the Philippine Negrito languages before, it would have been related to Agta of the Lopez-Guinayangan area (see Inagta Alabat language) or to Manide based on its present-day location.

-Louward Allen Zubiri reports that there are 670 individuals in the Katabangan community.
-There are also families living in Mulanay, Gumaca, Lopez, and Alabat.
+Lobel reports from a 2006 visit that the Katabangan speak only Tagalog.
+According to Lobel (2013), based on their location, if the Katabangan did in fact once have their own language, it may have been related to Inagta Alabat-Lopez (see Inagta Alabat language) and Manide.
+Louward Allen Zubiri reports that there are 670 individuals in the Katabangan community, and that there are also families living in Mulanay, Gumaca, Lopez, and Alabat.
+He also reports on a handful of vocabulary items remembered by the Katabangan which offer evidence for a close relationship of their now-lost language with Manide and Inagta Alabat.